-- Ontario and British Columbia were the only two provinces to see their lowwage intensities increase after price adjustment.
-This is not surprising given that these are the only two provinces whose inter-city price indices, used for the adjustment process, were above 100 (103 in British Columbia and 106 in Ontario). - The increase in the intensity of low-wages in British Columbia and Ontario is • the result of an increase in their incidence and in their gap.
-No other province saw an increase in its incidence of low-wages, while three other provinces saw an increase in their low-wage gaps after price adjustment (Alberta, Saskatchewan and Nova Scotia).
+- Ontario and British Columbia were the only two provinces to see their low-wage intensities revised upward after price adjustment.
+This is not surprising given that these are the only two provinces whose inter-city price indices, used for the adjustment process, were above 100 (103 in British Columbia and 106 in Ontario). - The upward revision in the intensity of low wages in British Columbia and Ontario is the result of an upward revision in their incidence and in their gap.
+No other province saw an upward revision in its incidence of low wages, while three other provinces saw an upward revision in their low-wage gaps after price adjustment (Alberta, Saskatchewan and Nova Scotia).